Regulatory

 - Open market for trading; Cressier refinery (Varo Energy).

-- Does OilFlow screen listings against Switzerland regulations?
+- Does OilFlow screen counterparties against Switzerland regulations?